-The Bloody Baron’s pale gaze moved swiftly from Peeves, to his water gun, and then to the shivering figures of the first-years, who were dripping wet and clinging on to each other in a miserable fashion.
+The Bloody Baron’s pale gaze moved slowly from Peeves to the water guns and then to the shivering figures of the first-years, who were now dripping wet and clinging to each other in a miserable fashion.

-He angled himself to me, the ghostly hem of his tattered clothes almost grazing the stone floor, and I felt a cold, undescribable feeling wrap around my heart.
-Even though the Bloody Baron had been the Slytherin patron ghost for the past four years, I was still afraid of him.
+He angled himself to me, the ghostly hem of his tattered clothes almost grazing the stone floor, and I felt a cold, indescribable feeling wrap around my heart.
+Even though the Bloody Baron had been the Slytherin patron for the past four years, I was still afraid of him.

-Finally, after what seemed like an eternity, the Bloody Baron, his gaze not straying away from me, said, “Go make a nuisance of yourself somewhere else, Peeves.
+After what seemed like an eternity, the Bloody Baron, his gaze never straying away from me, commanded: “Go make a nuisance of yourself somewhere else, Peeves.
 Leave these people in peace.”
 His voice was raspy, terrifying.

 “Oh yes, of course, your Bloodiness, sir!
-Absolutely...yes, yes!
-Anything, for you!”
-Peeves stuttered, obviously flustered.
-He bowed so low his nose was practically brushing his shoes, and then, in a blink of an eye, was gone, zooming down the corridor.
+Absolutely” Peeves stuttered, obviously flustered.
+He bowed so low his nose was practically brushing his shoes, and then, in a blink of an eye was gone, zooming down the corridor.

-A long silence stretched out, as the Bloody Baron just floated there, and the first-years gaped stupidly.
+A long silence stretched out as the Bloody Baron hovered in the air before me, and the first-years gaped stupidly.
 I was surprised none of them had tried to escape yet.
-If I were them, I would have run off screaming like a madwoman as soon as I had gotten the chance.
+In their (very wet) shoes, I would have run off screaming like a madwoman as soon as I had gotten the chance.

 “Er, thank you.
-Mr. Bloody Baron,” I finally said, trying as hard as possible to look anywhere besides the blood on his robes, or the chains dangling from his silver arms.
+Mr. Bloody Baron,” I finally managed, trying as hard as possible to look anywhere besides the blood on his robes, or the chains dangling from his silver arms.

-He didn’t say anything.
-Just looked at me, his eyes unreadable, and then turned around and floated off, melting into the nearest wall and disappearing.
+The ghost didn’t say anything.
+Just looked at me, eyes deadened and unreadable, and then turned around to melt into the nearest wall and disappear.

-“Er, yeah,” I said, not bothering to correct him about the nickname.
-Of course.
-This was real life.
+“Er, yeah,” I said, not bothering to correct him on the nickname.
+Of course — this was real life.
 This was my reality, and no wishful thinking could ever reverse that.

-Therapy is starting to sound like a really good idea right now.
+Therapy was starting to sound like a really good idea right about now.